-You must consider three main things when choosing the right garden sculpture:
+You must consider four main things when choosing the right garden sculpture:

 The type or style of artwork will need to be a good match for your garden.
 Fountains have a propensity to blend in more naturally on a somewhat formal garden, whereas sculptures, benches, and comparable items will fit in virtually everywhere.
 Modern art can still work in a heritage home, but be very careful not to mix it too much, if your furniture is modern and contemporary then a modern sculpture will match well.
 If you have antique furniture in a colonial home it may not match quite as well.

 You must also work out what scale that fits best in your garden.
 Though a large part of art in a little garden may create a focus, generally, you’ll need the scale of your artwork to match the scale and design of your backyard.
 Then again, if you want your yard to be invigorating and pleasant, use lots of vertical components if you use a large-scale art piece.